tangiazhou/tangiazhou/README.md

 - 👋 Hi everyone, my name is Tangia Zhou
 - 🌱 I’m currently in my third year of ECE af UofT
 - 👀 I’m interested in computer hardware and signal processing
-- 💞️ I’m looking at working on any projects related to software or hardware
+- 💞️ I’m looking at working on any projects in the engineering field
 - 📫 You can reach me at tangia.zhou@gmail.com

 <!---